Boburmirzo/neondb-tenant-chat-accelerator/README.md

 > [!IMPORTANT]
 > The application is protected by an identity provider and follow the steps in [Add an identity provider](/docs/add-identity.md) section for adding authentication to your app.

+## About Neon

+ [Neon](https://neon.tech/) is a serverless, fully managed PostgreSQL database service optimized for modern applications.
+Neon's advanced features include autoscaling, scale-to-zero, database branching, instant point-in-time restore, and time travel queries.
+Neon manages the Postgres infrastructure, including database configuration, maintenance, and scaling operations, allowing you to focus on building and optimizing your applications.